Commercial delivery vans in a row.

 What do small businesses pay for commercial auto insurance?

 Commercial auto insurance covers legal and medical bills if your business vehicle is involved in an accident.
+Generally speaking, you'll need to carry both property damage and bodily injury liability insurance to cover the damage that your vehicle may cause to other individuals, vehicles, and property.

 Businesses with several company cars or that drive frequently should consider higher liability limits, as they're at higher risk for accidents.
 Higher limits cost more, but can provide more compensation in the event of an accident.